Marble Bar, Western Australia: History

 During World War II, United States Army Air Forces and Royal Australian Air Force heavy bombers were based 25 km away as the crow flies at Corunna Downs Airfield.
 Allied airmen from the base attacked Japanese forces as far away as Borneo.

 The Port Hedland to Marble Bar Railway opened on 15 July 1911, costing around £300,000 to build.
 Due to low traffic and high financial losses, the railway closed from 31 May 1951.
 This railway could be seen as a narrow gauge precursor to the network of standard gauge iron-ore railways that have since been created across the Pilbara.

+In a 2002 memoir, British businessman Alistair McAlpine (1942–2014) described staying a night in the town as part of a journey to find outback wildflowers:

+By early evening you arrive at Marble Bar - a small town that was the administrative centre for a once-prosperous region.
+Now all it boasts are large red-brick barracks, built in the form of a decorative castle, and the Iron Clad Hotel, made of corrugated iron (...)
+After your disturbed night in Marble Bar, the reason the Iron Clad has so few bedrooms becomes apparent: visitors drink most of the night and sleep where they drop.
+September is the perfect time to stay in Marble Bar, for the temperature is pleasant in a place where its range is enormous.
+In winter, the drunks try to share your cabin if the door is not locked.
+In summer, if you lock the door, you suffocate.